The Female Conductor Programme

 Working with the generous support of Grant Thornton, and with Alice Farnham on board as artistic director, 12 novice conductors spent ten months developing their skills and rehearsing with orchestras.
 The programme was designed to coach, mentor, encourage and promote talented female conductors who are at the outset of their careers.

-The programme culminated in a finale public masterclass with the RTÉ National Symphony Orchestra, in June 2018.
+The first programme culminated in a finale public masterclass with the RTÉ National Symphony Orchestra, in June 2018, presided over by Head of Conducting at the Royal Academy of Music, Sian Edwards.

 Alice Farnham, conductor